July 8, 1906– Philip Cortelyou Johnson:

 Johnson’s most iconic work is, of course, his Glass House, which I have actually checked out in person.
 Built on a beautiful site in New Canaan, Connecticut and completed in 1949, the serene Glass House is a 15 ft. x 32 ft. rectangle.
 It is considered to be one of last century’s greatest residential structures with pure symmetry, dark colors and a closeness to the earth that brings calm and order.
 It is rather perfect.
 The noble beauty of the small structure in its intimate setting proves that Johnson could deliver a significant structure on a small scale.

 The Glass House represents a conundrum of closeted gay life in the mid-twentieth century: anyone can see into it.
 The traditional living room represents centuries of family living, and at The Glass House the goings-on inside the space are wide open.
 Johnson’s visitors were often gay, but just as gay people in that era hid in plain sight, they could exhibit their gayness within The Glass House while protected by the sheer barrier of glass walls.
 The Glass House also has a visual pun with its own Guest House, located just a few yards away.
 While the Glass House’s walls are a transparent closet door, the totally enclosed Guest House represents the true closet.
-It is a claustrophobic enclosed space in which gay people are forced to hideaway their hearts and souls.
+It is a claustrophobic enclosed space in which gay people are forced to hideaway their hearts and soul.

 Taken as a whole, this amazing piece of property provides insight into Johnson’s attitudes and beliefs.
 It serves as a brilliant example of gay influenced 20th century architecture, especially when you consider the time in which it was conceived and built.
 American society in the 1940s was extremely hostile to fairies and queers.
 The only way to escape the persecution was to hide one’s true nature in every way one could.
 For gay men, this was accomplished by playing a role by imitating straight guys for the sake of survival.
 But, not everyone is a natural pretender, and many gay men were forced to find outlets for their gayness.
 Wit and sarcasm were the perfect expression because homophobic aggression could be moved aside by a biting bon mot or a sublime one-liner.